-Dr. Doroshenko and Dr. Lazer use porcelain dental crowns to add strength and protection to teeth with a natural-looking result.
-We now offer the convenience of same-day dental crowns with innovative CEREC technology.
+Dr. Andrey Doroshenko and Dr. Ed Lazer use porcelain dental crowns to strengthen and protect teeth with a natural-looking result.
+We now offer the convenience of same-day dental crowns with innovative CEREC technology in our Owings Mills, MD office.

-You may need a dental crown for the below situations:
+You may need a dental crown for the following situations:

 Single Visit Dental Crown

-Dr. Lazer and Dr. Doroshenko are part of a handful of dentists in Baltimore to integrate CEREC technology into his dental practice.
-CEREC is a state-of-the-art dental technology that allows Dr. Lazer to fabricate same-day dental restorations including dental crowns, inlays, and onlays.
+Dr. Lazer and Dr. Doroshenko are part of a handful of dentists in Baltimore who integrate CEREC technology into their dental practice.
+CEREC is a state-of-the-art dental technology that allows Dr. Lazer to fabricate same-day dental restorations, including dental crowns, inlays, and onlays.

 CEREC stands for Chairside Economical Restoration of Esthetic Ceramics and uses CAD/CAM technology to design and fabricate tooth-colored ceramic dental crowns in one office visit.